 Kyle’s hard work and enduring commitment left such an impression on his teammates and coaches that the Houston High School wrestling team collaborated with Kyle’s family to establish a scholarship fund in his name.
 The Kyle Kiihnl Memorial Scholarship Fund, also known as the “Exceeding Expectations Award” is presented to one Houston senior wrestler who has “exceeded expectations” just as Kyle did.

-For more information visit our Kyle William Kiihnl Foundation website.
+For more information visit our Kyle William Kiihnl Memorial Foundation website.